 Trying to explain the tragedy based on “evil gene” is just funny and at the same time very scary as it portrays people as instinct driven soulless robots who’s cognition and reasoning is product of genetics.

 Another issue that is being raised – Adam Lanza mental health.
 It’s also purely speculative, based on unnamed sources and hearsay.
 Blame game is therapeutic, but can never be transcending as its usually just manifestation of preexisting stereotypes.
-Of course no rational person would agree that Lanza’s actions would fit in “normal behavior” category.
+Of course no rational person would agree that actions attributed to this person Adam Lanza (who we can’t even verify that he existed to begin with) would fit in “normal behavior” category.

 So my question – was tragedy catalyst for debate about social change or debate serves as distraction from tragedy (as it fills the void of uncertainty)?